Yvette launches ‘Crisis Action Plan’ to help solve Refugee Crisis

-At a major event today (Tuesday 13th October) organised by Citizens UK, Chair of the Refugee Taskforce, Yvette Cooper MP will say the Government’s response to the current refugee crisis has been “far too weak”.
+At a major event today (Tuesday 13th October) organised by Citizens UK, Chair of the Refugee Taskforce, Yvette Cooper will say the Government’s response to the current refugee crisis has been “far too weak”.

 She will say the Government was forced into action by the huge outpouring of sympathy from the British, but are now failing to deliver even on the unambitious target of allowing 4,000 Syrian refugees to come to Britain each year.